 5. Does Your Country Have Strict Data Retention Laws?

 These are not the only reasons you need a VPN.
-Considering the online threats, VPN is no more a choice, it is a necessity.
-Here are the 10 reasons why you must use a VPN all the time.
+Considering the online threats, VPN is no longer a choice; it is a necessity.
+Here are 10 reasons why you must use a VPN all the time.

 How to Choose the Best VPN Service

-Once you are done analyzing your VPN needs, you are in a better position to determine whether you need a VPN, although it is recommended you use one.
+Once you have analyzed your VPN needs, you are in a better position to determine whether you need a VPN, although it is recommended that you use one.
 However, you can’t just start using the first VPN whose name you see.
-There are a few things you have to check before you subscribe to a VPN.
+You have to check a few things before subscribing to a VPN.

 1. Encryption and Protocols